louiss0/forastro/apps/docs/pages/templates/astro-markdoc.md

 ## Configuration

-There are only two config files in this repo. `astro.config` and `tailwind.config`.
+There are only two config files in this repo. `astro.config` and `uno.config`.
 I will split this into two sections.

-The `Default.astro` file contains the main stylesheet for tailwind.
+The `Default.astro` file contains the main stylesheet for uno.
 The CSS Variables come from a website called [Utopia](https://utopia.fyi/).
 A site that is good for using typography and fluid spacing.
 I decided to use a 12 - 16 font range with a transition from a minor third to a major third.